hpique/Articles/Swift/Type inference quirks of closure parameters/Type inference quirks of closure parameters.md

 ## Quirk 1: Single-expression closures with unused return value

 The first involves single-expression closures.
-Say we want to se the modification date of a file in background, without much care of errors.
+Say we want to set the modification date of a file in background, without much care for errors.
 Intuitively, we would write something like this:

 ```Swift
 dispatch_async(someBackgroundQueue) {